fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Compute/v1.3.4/New-AzureVMSqlServerAutoBackupConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureVMSqlServerAutoBackupConfig** cmdlet creates a configuration object for ssNoVersion automatic backup.
+The **New-AzureVMSqlServerAutoBackupConfig** cmdlet creates a configuration object for SQL Server automatic backup.

 ## EXAMPLES